maxmwang/berkeleytime-backend-takehome/README.md

         "username": "George"
     }
     ```
 3. Implement endpoints at `/api/player/pokemon?player=X`, which allow players to view, add, and remove Pokemon to a player's inventory.
 You must implement all features with the same route.
+For adding and removing, you may expect a request body of the form:
+    ```json
+    {
+        "pokemon": "ditto"
+    }
+    ```

 ## Submission and Scoring